 Billing and insurance coverage

 A portion of psychological evaluations and psychotherapy is covered by most insurance plans.
 Since coverage varies, be sure to check with your insurance company prior to your appointment.
 The following procedure codes may be useful:

-Additional questions about health psychology services can be directed to Amy Sullivan, PsyD, Clinical Health Psychologist, Director of Behavioral Medicine, Treatment and Research, Mellen Center for Multiple Sclerosis, at 216.444.5376.
+Health psychology appointments can be scheduled through the appointment center by calling 216.444.8600.
+Find out more about this program by calling Amy Sullivan, PsyD, Clinical Health Psychologist, Director of Behavioral Medicine, Mellen Center for Multiple Sclerosis Treatment and Research at 216.444.5376.